MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-identity-access-management.md

 ### SQL Authentication

 SQL authentication is supported in Azure Arc-enabled SQL Managed Instance using a local [SQL identities](/sql/relational-databases/security/choose-an-authentication-mode#connecting-through-sql-server-authentication).
-This authentication method is used during the initial setup of the SQL Managed Instance to support Active Directory authentication and grant required permissions to the database and when consumer applications do not support AD authentication to connect to Arc-enabled SQL Managed Instance.

-Azure Arc Data Controller, Grafana, and Kibana dashboards support only basic authentication at this time.
+SQL authentication method is used during first time login to Arc-enabled SQL MI to create logins from Windows for administrators and grant permissions to the database to access Arc-enabled SQL MI using Active Directory authentication.
+Grafana and Kibana dashboards support only basic authentication at this time.

 ### Active Directory authentication

-For many enterprise customers Windows Active Directory(AD) authentication is the standard for enforcing role based access controls (RBAC) with SQL Servers running on-premises and other cloud environments.
+For many enterprise customers Active Directory (AD) authentication is the standard for enforcing role based access controls (RBAC) with SQL Servers running on-premises and other cloud environments.
 Azure Arc-enabled SQL Managed Instance supports Active Directory authentication to seamlessly migrate existing SQL Server databases to Arc-enabled SQL Managed Instance and stay current with latest SQL Server version and security patches.

 Azure Arc-enabled SQL Managed Instance uses Kerberos keytab to support [AD authentication](/azure/azure-arc/data/active-directory-introduction) when running on Arc-enabled Kubernetes clusters.
 [Active Directory connector](/azure/azure-arc/data/active-directory-introduction#what-is-an-active-directory-ad-connector) is a key component in Arc-enabled data services to support AD authentication in Arc-enabled SQL Managed Instance.
 Following are two ways to generate and manage Kerberos keytab and use in Arc-enabled SQL Managed Instance.
 Sections below explains the scenarios and when to use these keytab modes.